Bishop and knight checkmate: Importance

 Opinions differ among chess authors as to whether or not a player should learn this checkmate procedure.

 Jeremy Silman omitted the bishop-and-knight checkmate from his Complete Endgame Course, claiming he had encountered it only once, and that his friend John Watson had never encountered it.
 Silman said, "Mastering it would take a significant chunk of time.
 Should the chess hopeful really spend many of his precious hours he's put aside for chess study learning an endgame he will achieve (at most) only once or twice in his lifetime?"
-Similarly, International Master Jonathan Hawkins reported only ever encountering the position in a game once.
+Similarly, Grandmaster Jonathan Hawkins reported only ever encountering the position in a game once.

-On the other hand, while Grandmaster Andy Soltis concedes that he has never played this endgame and most players will never have it in their career, he argues that learning the checkmate teaches techniques that can be applied elsewhere.
+On the other hand, while grandmaster Andy Soltis concedes that he has never played this endgame and most players will never have it in their career, he argues that learning the checkmate teaches techniques that can be applied elsewhere.
 James Howell includes the bishop-and-knight checkmate in his book, saying that he has defended against it three times and that it occurs more often than the checkmate with two bishops; he omits the latter from his book.
 Finally, the checkmate occurred in at least one very notable case: Tal Shaked's victory over Alexander Morozevich in the penultimate round of the 1997 World Junior Chess Championship.
 Shaked knew the correct mating pattern, and his victory catapulted him to becoming World Junior Champion, whereas a draw would have prevented him from winning the title.

 Method

 Overview

 This section is adapted from Yasser Seirawan's Winning Chess Endings.
 It is assumed that White has the bishop and knight.

-Since checkmate can only be forced in the corner of the same color as the squares on which the bishop moves (the "right" corner), an opponent who is aware of this will first try to stay in the center of the board, and then move into in the "wrong" corner.
+Since checkmate can only be forced in the corner of the same color as the squares on which the bishop moves (the "right" corner), an opponent who is aware of this will first try to stay in the center of the board, and then move into the "wrong" corner.
 Thus, there are three phases in the checkmating process: